SELF-Technology/self-chain-public/examples/testnet-demos/01-hello-self/README.md

 2. Try the token transfer example
 3. Build something amazing (on testnet)!

-⚠️  Remember: This is TESTNET only! ⚠️  Remember: This is TESTNET only!
+⚠️  Remember: This is TESTNET only! ⚠️
 ```

 ## Code Structure